camilleanne/sequoia_fabrica_blog/README.md

 # Solar v.2

 - Rebuild of Low-tech Magazine's Solar theme with Hugo
+- Updated for the Sequioia Fabrica use (removed localization to reduce complexity)
 - Builds the entire site in minutes rather than hours :)
 - Makes use of additional taxonomies that are possible in Hugo